DataDog/integrations-core/cacti/README.md

 ### Installation

 The Cacti check is included in the [Datadog Agent][1] package, to start gathering metrics you first need to:
-- Install librrd headers and librairies
+- Install librrd headers and libraries
 - Install python bindings to rrdtool

 #### librrd headers and librairies